Chart Color Schemes

 North Plympton displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In North Plympton, as per the latest Census evaluation, 69.9% of dwellings were houses, with the remaining 30.0% comprising semi-detached homes, apartments, and other types.
-This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
-Home ownership in North Plympton stood at 30.4%, with mortgaged dwellings at 37.4% and rented ones at 32.2%.
-The median monthly mortgage repayment in the area was $1,777, higher than Adelaide metro's average of $1,562.
-The median weekly rent in North Plympton was $360, compared to Adelaide metro's $320.
+Dwelling structure in North Plympton, as evaluated at the 2016 Census, comprised 69.9% houses and 30.0% other dwellings.
+In Adelaide metro, it was 75.2% houses and 24.9% other dwellings.
+Home ownership in North Plympton was 30.4%, with mortgaged dwellings at 37.4% and rented ones at 32.2%.
+The median monthly mortgage repayment in the area was $1,777, compared to Adelaide metro's $1,562.
+The median weekly rent figure was $360, compared to Adelaide metro's $320.
 Nationally, North Plympton's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing